-The Company's operating leases consist of leased facilities for the Company's headquarter offices, laboratory, and manufacturing space.
-Also included in operating leases are leases for vehicles, for use by certain of the Company's employees, which were not material for the periods presented.
+The Company's operating leases consist of leased facilities for the Company's headquarter offices, as well as for laboratory and manufacturing space.
+Also included in operating leases are leases for vehicles, for use by certain employees of the Company, which were not material for the periods presented.